 - f.
-Nothing in this act shall be construed to relieve a restaurant or dining establishment, or a banquet or wedding venue, of any requirement established by any other law or regulation. - g.
-Notwithstanding the provisions of this act, if the Governor issues an executive order permitting restaurants, dining establishments, or banquet or wedding venues, to operate at a higher capacity than 25 percent indoors without compliance with the requirements of this act, the requirements of this act shall not prohibit such establishments from operating in accordance with the Governor's executive order. - h.
-The Commissioner of Health, in consultation with the Commissioner of Labor and Workforce Development shall establish rules and regulations necessary to implement the provisions of this act.
+Nothing in this act shall be construed to relieve a food or beverage establishment, or a banquet or wedding venue, of any requirement established by any other law or regulation. - g.
+Notwithstanding the provisions of this act, if the Governor issues an executive order permitting food or beverage establishments, or banquet or wedding venues, to operate at a

+- higher capacity than 25 percent indoors without compliance with the requirements of this act, the requirements of this act shall not prohibit such establishments or venues from operating in accordance with the Governor's executive order. - h.
+The Commissioner of Health, in consultation with the Commissioner of Labor and Workforce Development shall establish rules and regulations necessary to implement the provisions of this act. - i.
+As used in this act, and notwithstanding any law, rule, or regulation to the contrary, "food or beverage establishment" includes restaurants, cafeterias, dining establishments, and food courts, with or without a liquor license, bars, and all other holders of a liquor license with retail consumption privileges.